New to ownership

 Why should I race a horse with Te Akau?

-Te Akau Racing is New Zealand's leading stable - in the 2019-20 season our trainer Jamie Richards recorded 101 wins in New Zealand, plus three Group 1 wins in Australia, with an incredible 11 Group 1 wins amongst 20 stakes' wins in total.
-Our stable won nearly $7 million in prize money for our owners too - that’s triple any other stable.
+Te Akau Racing is New Zealand's leading stable - in the 2020-21 season trainer Jamie Richards established a domestic record 160 wins in New Zealand, including 40 stakes (15 Group 1) in NZ and Australia.
+Our stable won nearly $8 million in prize money for our owners too - that's triple any other stable.

 How does Te Akau choose their horses?

-The Te Akau team has a wealth of experience (over 40 years of buying thoroughbreds) and consists of Te Akau principal David Ellis CNZM, Te Akau trainers Jamie Richards (NZ), Mark Walker (Singapore) and New Zealand Bloodstock Chairman Joe Walls.
+The Te Akau team has a wealth of experience (over 40 years of buying thoroughbreds) and consists of Te Akau principal David Ellis CNZM, Te Akau trainer Mark Walker, New Zealand Bloodstock Chairman Joe Walls, bloodstock agent Marcus Corban, and veterinarian Douglas Black.

 Who is going to train my horses?

-Jamie Richards is the Te Akau NZ trainer, based at Matamata.
-Every year we campaign horses in Australia as well as the South Island.
-Mark Walker is the Te Akau Singapore trainer based at Kranji racecourse.
-Our two trainers have won multiple Champion Trainer titles and Trainers' Premierships.
+Mark Walker is the Te Akau NZ trainer, based at Matamata.
+Every year we campaign horses in the South Island, as well as Australia.

 Do I have to just race horses in New Zealand?